 We promote physical activity and good nutrition for patients with hemophilia.
+Please consult or make an appointment with our physical therapist, Peter Aguero, PT, DPT, RMSK, if you have any questions or concerns.

 Physical activity benefits everyone.
 Sports and exercise are healthy for children and adults with hemophilia.
-Physical fitness and muscle strength are important cornerstones of our approach to care, since well-developed muscles provide better joint support, better protection from daily wear and tear, and better recovery after joint bleeds.
+Physical fitness and muscle strength are important cornerstones of our approach to care since well-developed muscles provide better joint support, better protection from daily wear and tear, and better recovery after joint bleeds.

 Regular exercise has even been shown to decrease the number of spontaneous bleeds (bleeds that are not caused by injury).
 Continuous, steady exercise several times per week in a fitness center or at home will help to maintain range of motion and flexibility.
 Early mobilization after joint bleeds is also beneficial to avoid joint stiffness and joint freeze.